nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

 ###  Run example applications with onnetwork commissioning method

-To test onnetwork, two devices must connecte to the same Wi-Fi AP or connect to the same local area network.
+To test onnetwork, two devices must connect to the same Wi-Fi AP or connect to the same local area network.
 Taking the case of connecting to the same Wi-Fi AP as an example, the network topology diagram is shown below.

 <img src="../images/matter_demos/onnetwork.png" width = "500"/>